Using the Selective Twitter Facebook application to update Facebook

 My new Facebook page and integration with Twitter and Blog

 Well, I’ve finally decided to create a Facebook page and have been in the process of learning what I can and can’t do with it.
-As you might have noticed if you looked at the link, I created a sub-domain called facebook.markheadrick.com to make it easier to link to.
-It’s just a redirection to the actual Facebook page.
 I think I’ve found most of my friends already so they already know I have it.

 Initially I had installed the Twitter Facebook application to let Twitter update my Facebook status at the same time; however, I soon realized that I might annoy friends on Facebook with the amount of tweets I make, especially during the NASCAR races.
 However, the latest beta version of TweetDeck integrates with Facebook itself and gives you a choice where to send your updates: Twitter, Facebook, or both.
 (Update: Using the Selective Twitter Facebook application to update Facebook)